Aviation

 Virginia Air and Space Center

 Visit the official NASA Visitor Center of Langley Research Center.
-And it’s the birthplace of America’s space program.
+It’s the birthplace of America’s space program.

 This facility focuses on Earth Science so learn how NASA explores Earth from Space.